APPLICATIONS FOR SUMMER 2021 HAVE CLOSED.

 Students are eligible to receive funding more than once during their time at Hamilton College as long as there are available funds.
 The committee will prioritize students who have never received funding.

 Opportunities (including remote) must take place after classes have ended and conclude by the time classes resume in August.
 The maximum allowable time frame is twelve weeks.
 The funding period will be between May 24 and August 16.
+The committee will not accept applications or additional requests for funding after the funding period or once the internship has concluded.

 COVID-19 restrictions (as of February 2021): Though you may receive an offer for funding, no funding will be transferred to you unless the guidelines from the state in which you will be working allow you to report to work or unless your work is approved to take place remotely.
 For example, if New York state still has restrictions on non-essential work by the time your internship is slated to begin, you will not be awarded funding for this opportunity unless it is a remote opportunity.
 If you are considering international internship opportunities, travel connected with these funds will not be approved due to the College’s current policy regarding student travel.